dnewcome/dtx-parser/README.md

 5. **Section 3 8-byte table** (0x0C40–0x0F1F): what does each of the 92 entries represent?
 The `03 00 7F 00 00 00 09 XX` pattern with `XX` = MIDI note numbers suggests a per-note MIDI channel 10 assignment or parameter table.

-6. **Wave data encoding**: is the proprietary sample format documented anywhere, or can it be converted to/from standard WAV?

-7. **DPTN / Pattern data**: is this the drum pattern sequencer data?
+6. **DPTN / Pattern data**: is this the drum pattern sequencer data?
 What does its structure look like?

 8. **Round-trip verification**: Can a modified F.MTA be written back to the device via the same USB menu?
 What validation does the device perform?